spevans/FoundationBenchmarks/README.md

 Simple benchmarks for Foundation, mostly for testing [swift-corelibs-foundation](https://github.com/apple/swift-corelibs-foundation).

-Currently has tests for Base64 Encoding and Decoding.
+Currently has tests for Base64 Encoding and Decoding and JSON Decoding of numbers.

 ```
-$ swift run FoundationBenchmarks   -h
+$ swift run foundation-benchmarks -h
 OVERVIEW: A utility for benchmarking swift-corelibs-foundation in different Swift toolchains.

 USAGE: foundation-benchmarks <subcommand>